zimberzimber/oneshot-modding-guide/readme.md

 Guide to modding OneShot, specifically the 2016 release.
 Not Freeware, not World Machine Edition.

-You can either download the repository and open the `obsidian` folder as a vault Or you can browse the guide online at #TODO
+You can either download the repository and open the `obsidian` folder as a vault, or [browse the guide online](https://zimberzimber.github.io/oneshot-modding-guide/).

 Documented using [Obsidian](https://obsidian.md/).
 Plugins used: